Klangen82/Creality-Control/README.md

 ## Disclaimer

 This integration is not officially affiliated with Creality.
 Use it at your own risk.
 Always ensure your printer's firmware is up to date with the latest version recommended by Creality.
+The integration's communication mechanism was discovered via Wireshark capture while running Halot software and connected to the printer, and it may not apply universally to all Creality printers.

 ## License